CSB Media Arts Center

-The Social Media Marketing Specialist Program teaches students how to use social media as a tool to increase brand awareness, obtain leads, and increase sales.
+The Social Media Marketing Specialist Program's intent is to teach students how to use social media as a tool to increase brand awareness, obtain leads, and increase sales.

 The Digital Filmmaking Program trains students how to write, shoot, direct, and edit their own short, character-driven comedy, drama, or horror short films.
 Students can also have the option of creating a television pilot.
 Students will shoot on HD cameras, learn industry standard lighting techniques, and edit on Adobe Premiere Pro.
 Students train in small group classes and are taught by industry professionals.
 The training program has four main components: screen-writing, pre-production, production, and post-production.

+CSB Media Arts Center is home to the Legacy Broadcast Media Program of Connecticut School of Broadcasting.
+The Broadcast Media Program is a hands-on, learn-by-doing program designed to train students in audio and video production, podcasting, sports, radio, television and more.
+On-Air and Behind-the-scenes.

-The CSB Media Arts Center has five campuses in CT, NJ, NC, and FL of the United States.
+The CSB Media Arts Center has four campuses with two in CT, one in NJ, and one FL of the United States.
 Not all campuses offer the same programs.

 Overview

-Founded in 1964 by Dick Robinson as a small, private school in Connecticut, CSB now has 5 campuses along the east coast.
-It has evolved to become the CSB Media Arts Center offering programs in Broadcast Media (Broadcast Media School), Web Development (Code School), Social Media Marketing (Social Media Marketing School), Digital Filmmaking (Film School), Mobile Application Design and Development.
+Founded in 1964 by Dick Robinson as a small, private school in Connecticut, CSB now has 4 campuses along the east coast.
+It has evolved to become the CSB Media Arts Center offering the legacy Connecticut School of Broadcasting Broadcast Media (Broadcast Media School), Web Development (Code School), Social Media Marketing (Social Media Marketing School), Digital Filmmaking (Film School), Mobile Application Design and Development.
 CSB Media Arts Center is the nation's largest group of Digital Media Arts Schools.